Lillian Ngoyi: Turning point in career

-On 9 August 1956, Ngoyi led a women's march along with Helen Joseph, Rahima Moosa, Sophia De Bruyn, Motlalepula Chabaku, Bertha Gxowa and Albertina Sisulu of 20,000 women to the Union Buildings of Pretoria in protest against the apartheid government requiring women to carry passbooks as part of the pass laws.
+On 9 August 1956, Ngoyi led a women's march along with Helen Joseph.
+Lillian Ngoyi befriended Helen Joseph and they both became life long friends through their work as anti-apartheid activists.
+Rahima Moosa, Sophia De Bruyn, Motlalepula Chabaku, Bertha Gxowa and Albertina Sisulu of 20,000 women to the Union Buildings of Pretoria in protest against the apartheid government requiring women to carry passbooks as part of the pass laws.
 Ngoyi would command the crowd to be in complete silence for 30 minutes.
 This march remains the largest women's demonstration in the history of South Africa.